OneGeology/documentation/README.rst

-Web Services
+Providing Web Services
 ========

-GeoERA GIP WP8 will solve your problem of how to setup web services to serve data to the GIP, by providing a basic explanation of how to do it easily.
+How to setup web services to serve data to OneGeology.
+We provide a basic explanation of how to do it easily.

 WMS
 --------